What you need to know about visiting Lake Louise, Canada, with kids

 Also, make sure you take some water and snacks with you.
 Remember to take any rubbish back with you (there are no bins at the Fairview Lookout).
 Even discarded watermelon skins or apple cores will attract bears!

 Overall, Lake Louise is a beautiful place to visit with kids with a couple of easy and very rewarding walks.
 Get there early and enjoy it before the crowds.
-We hope you love it as much as us.
+We hope you love it as much as we do.

 Don’t forget to bookmark this post if you found it useful and pin it to Pinterest!